Garguretke/DOG/README.md

 - product ranking (under construction)
 - Cristiano Ronaldo funny feature (under construction)

-This is my small spaghetti code that incorporates several useful tools; however, the application may contain minor errors, especially in tools that are still under construction.
+The application may contain minor errors, especially in tools that are still under construction.

 ## License